drestrepoj06/CGI-COP-WUR/README.md

   docker compose up
   ```

-🚀 Then open localhost:8501 to start monitoring the lovely Railway Station **Utrecht Centraal**.
+🚀 Then open localhost:8501 to start monitoring the lovely Railway Sytem of **Utrecht**.

 ## 🤝 Contributors